markcampanelli/pvfit/README.md

 single-diode model (SDM) fitting algorithms (🎉), and thus moving the related code here.
 The move is reasonably complete, but the code for SDM fitting using full I-V curves has not yet been ported.
-Likewise, the documentation badly needs updating, so for now we refer users to the `demos/getting_started.py` modules in the various subpackages.
+Likewise, the documentation badly needs updating, so for now we refer users to the modules in `demos` for the various subpackages.

 ![CI](https://github.com/markcampanelli/pvfit/actions/workflows/ci.yml/badge.svg)
 <!-- [![Documentation Status](https://readthedocs.org/projects/pvfit/badge/?version=latest)](https://pvfit.readthedocs.io/en/latest/?badge=latest) -->